ga-wdi-boston/wdi_1_js_functions_are_first_class/README.md

 countWhereTrue(inputNumbers, isOdd);
 ```

+Notice that `countWhereTrue()` relies on the predicate taking one
+argument, a number, and returning a truthy or falsy value.
+If the
+predicate doesn't do that, all bets are off.
+This is sometimes called
+a "software contract."

 ## Try it for yourself

-Work through the problems in scripts/exercise-1.js, scripts/exercise-2.js, and scripts/exercise-3.js.
+Work through the problems in exercises/exercise-1.js,
+exercises/exercise-2.js, and exercises/exercise-3.js.

 ## Returning functions from functions

-You can probably guess by now how to return a function from a function:
+You can probably guess by now how to return a function from a
+function:

 ```javascript
 // Example 8